Sahil2k07/RBAC-GO/README.md

 This project uses a TOML configuration file for local development credentials.

-Create a `config.toml` file in the root or `config/` directory with the following example content:
+Create a `dev.toml` file in the root directory with the following example content:

 ```toml
 [database]